futuregrid/manual/doc/source/introduction.rst

     public and private clouds.
 These components currently include OpenStack Compute (called Nova), OpenStack Object Storage (called Swift), and OpenStack Image Service (called Glance).
-OpenStack is a new effort and has received considerable momentum due to its openness and the support from companies.
+OpenStack is a new effort that has received considerable momentum due to its openness and the support from companies.
 Users can find more details in the section :ref:`s-openstack`.